peanutenthusiast/itsmybirthday/README.md

 As the site loads, it retrieves your approximate city/location via the IP API, and sends a request to the Node.js specific endpoint, which upon success from the Eventbrite API, sends matching events back to the client-side.
 The client-side then renders the events, and as you type, your search queries are processed to re-render matching results.

 ## STRETCH GOALS
+--Implementing Mapbox technologies to render events around a user's current location

---Implementing Twilio's SMS API to send links to your friends --Registering saved events
+--Registering saved events

 --Rendering a user's events and tickets through MyEvents component etc.